goreleaser/goreleaser/docs/125-artifactory.md

-If you have only one Artifactory instance, the configuration is as easy as adding the upload target and a usernameto your `.goreleaser.yml` file:
+If you have only one Artifactory instance, the configuration is as easy as adding the upload target and a username to your `.goreleaser.yml` file:

 ```yaml
 artifactories: